 Group related subtopics together and consider using color coding to distinguish different themes or categories.
 Ensure that the map flows logically from general to specific concepts, making it easy to follow and understand.

-While you can create a concept map by hand, digital tools like Creately offer advanced features that make the process faster and more efficient.
+While you can create a concept map by hand, using Creately offers advanced features that make the process faster and more efficient.

 Step 6: Review and Revise Your Concept Map